Colomba (novella)

-Colomba is a short novel by Prosper Mérimée which first appeared on 1 July 1840 in the Revue des Deux Mondes.
-It was published as a single volume in 1841 by Magen et Comon.
+Colomba is a novella by Prosper Mérimée.
+The novella first appeared on 1 July 1840 in the Revue des Deux Mondes and was collected with two other stories, "La Vénus d'Ille" and "Les Ames du Purgatoire", under the title Colomba, published in 1841 by Magen et Comon.

+"Colomba" is set in Corsica, which Mérimée had visited in his capacity as an inspector of historical monuments.
+It tells of Lieutenant Orso della Rebbia's return to Corsica, where his sister, Colomba, tries to persuade him to avenge the death of their father.

+Employing techniques that would later become core to the classic detective story, such as false clues, the manipulation of point of view, and the delayed revelation of the killer, "Colomba" foreshadows the development of the detective genre within a revenge narrative.

 Plot summary

 Through the lens of historical fiction, the novella examines the Corsican vendetta.
 In the story, Orso is forced to consider whether he should avenge the death of his father, apparently perpetrated by the Barricini family.
-An Englishwoman, Lydia Nevil, attempts to dissuade him from murder, while his sister, Colomba, uses all her cunning to ensure the opposite result.
+An Englishwoman, Lydia Nevil, attempts to dissuade him from murder, while his sister, Colomba, tries to ensure the opposite result.